Designed to help you get a head start in planning your trip to Nepal

 The even better news is that this page on planning your trip to Nepal will help sort out all that information out into the basic stages step-by-step.

 It's free.
 Fast.
 Easy to use and gives you a helping hand in arranging your trip in 5 easy steps!
+Just click the next number to move on to the next step in planning your trip.

 Why do you want to visit Nepal?